idiap/mhan/README.md

 $ rm  pretrained/bi-spe/multi/en-de/mhan-att/english/*_[1-9]*-*
 $ python run.py --path pretrained/bi-spe/multi/en-de/mhan-att --train
 ```
 For instance, when running the above command with Keras==2.0.8, Theano==0.9.0, numpy==1.13.3, CUDA v8.0.44 and cuDNN 5110 it leads to an  f-score of 0.46339 on the English test set.
+For those who are interested, we also provide upon request the configurations and initial weights of all the other models (including baselines).

 Visualization tool
 -------------